 Any of the provisions of this MoU may be relaxed or waived by mutual agreement of the Parties.

 IN WITNESS WHEREOF, this MoU in English is made out in two original copies and is duly signed by authorized representatives of the Parties.

 Brussels, .....................

 For CENELEC, For CEPT ECC,

-ANNEX 1: CONTACT POINTS

-1. On the CEPT ECC Side:

-High-level and Information contact points:

-...................

-...................

-Technical and policy-related contact points:

-...................

-...................

-2. On the CENELEC Side:

-High-level and Information contact points:

-CENELEC Director General: Mrs Elena Santiago Cid

-Technical and policy-related contact points:

-CENELEC Director Standards: Mr Jean-Paul Vetsuypens